kelvincdeen/kcstudio-launchpad-toolkit/README.md

 ### 🤝 Contributing

 Pull requests are welcome!
 If you find a bug, have a security improvement, or want to enhance the CLI user experience, feel free to open an issue or submit a PR.
-This is a learning-focused toolkit, so clear, readable code is always prioritized (for the most part).
+This is a learning-focused toolkit, so clear, readable code is always prioritized (for the most part, i.e. functions).

 See Future Roadmap to see whats on my mind regarding improving and updating the toolkit.